Ethiopian Republican Guard

+The Ethiopian Republican Guard (ERG; የሪፐብሊካን ጠባቂ) is an elite praetorian guard unit and the special forces branch of the Ethiopian National Defense Force (ENDF).
+It is tasked with providing protection to the Prime Minister and top government officials in Ethiopia and specializes in special operations.

 History

 Ethiopia had an Imperial Guard during the reign of Emperor Haile Selassie, but the Derg disestablished it in 1974.
 Since 1991, Ethiopian leaders and officials have been protected by security details assigned by the Ethiopian National Intelligence and Security Service (NISS).
 The security arrangement did not, however, form a force specifically dedicated to this task.

-The Republican Guard was established in summer 2018, following the explosion of a hand grenade in the middle of a crowd attending a speech in Addis Ababa of Prime Minister Abiy Ahmed on 23 June 2018.
+The Republican Guard was established in summer 2018, following an alleged assassination attempt by an explosion of a hand grenade in the middle of a crowd attending a speech in Addis Ababa of Prime Minister Abiy Ahmed on 23 June 2018.

 Alongside the June 2018 attack, the Office of Prime Minister linked the establishment of the Republican Guard to other disturbances occurred in Ethiopia.

 Mission

-The Republican Guard is tasked with defending the Ethiopia’s constitution and constitutional order, specifically by protecting the highest level of Ethiopian leadership from threats and attempted attacks.
+The Republican Guard is tasked with defending the Ethiopia's constitution and constitutional order, specifically by protecting the highest level of Ethiopian leadership from threats and attempted attacks.
 In its specific objective, the Republican Guard is mandated to use any means necessary.

 Organization

-The Republican Guard is described either as an army unit, either as being outside the Ethiopian National Defense Force, but answerable only to the Prime Minister.
+The Republican Guard is its own independent branch within the ENDF and separate from the Ethiopian Ground Forces, and answerable only to the Prime Minister.

-At the time of its establishment, the Chief Commander of the Republican Guard was Brigadier general Birhanu Jula, later replaced by Major General Berhanu Bekele.
+At the time of its establishment, the Chief Commander of the Republican Guard was Brigadier General Birhanu Jula, later replaced by Major General Berhanu Bekele.

-According to Michael Schmidt, the Guard is mostly staffed by soldiers of Oromo descent.
+According to Michael Schmidt, the Guard is mostly staffed by soldiers of ethnic Oromo descent.